super-lou/dataverse/doc/release-notes/8340-clickable_url_in_description.md

 ## Features Added

 ### Make URLs in the Description field "preview" clickable
-In a dataset or a dataverse, when a description fields is folded, small css changes allow the possibility to click on clickable URLs.
+In a dataset or dataverse, when a description field is collapsed, small CSS changes enable clickable URLs.
 For more information, see #8340.